connect2brain/mtms/README.md

 After installing, ensure that:

-1. If using a Windows system, %KAFKA_HOME% points to the top-level directory in which Kafka is installed, and %ZOOKEEPER_HOME% points to the top-level directory of Zookeeper installation.
+1. If using Windows, %KAFKA_HOME% points to the top-level directory in which Kafka is installed, and %ZOOKEEPER_HOME% points to the top-level directory of Zookeeper installation.

+### Running in Windows

+If using Windows, additional tools are required for Makefiles to work:

+1. Make for Windows (part of GnuWin software)
+2. Cygwin, cmder or a similar shell that supports Bash-style scripting.

 ## Makefile